Brentford Lock West

 We have taken a simple, yet robust attitude towards detailing, using a limited palette of materials – principally facing brickwork together with pre-cast concrete, painted metalwork, natural stained timber, and render, to modulate the building facades and provide character.

-Building works for Phase 2 of Brentford Lock West are well underway as shown in this drone footage.
-Block E is now complete.
-Block F completion will be in Winter 2018.
+Building works for Phase 2 of Brentford Lock West are well underway in this drone footage.

 Footage courtesy of McAleer & Rushe.